jess-moloney/mini-project-4/README.md

 ### [Assignment](assignment.md)

 ## Project/Goals
-The aim of this project is to use historical loan application data to predict which applicants will be approved for a loan.
+The aim of this project is to use historical loan application data to predict if new applicants will be approved for a loan.

-To make these predictions, the goal is to create a supervised machine learning classification model using sklearn Pipelines and then to deploy the model in the cloud by creating an API that will respond to POST requests with predicted loan approval.
+To make these predictions, the goal is to create a supervised machine learning classification model using sklearn Pipelines and then to deploy the model in the cloud by creating an API that will respond to POST requests with a prediction of whether or not a loan application will be approved.

 ## Hypothesis